A new level of troughing

 Five years after the charity Quit Group ceased to function, it continues to pay board members tens of thousands of dollar a year from funds that were not invested in smokefree services.

-Yep so called charity is paying board members generous fees, despite the charity having ceased to function.
+Yep this so called charity is paying board members generous fees, despite the charity having ceased to function.
 And all with money sources from taxpayers.

-One of the board members is Chris Cunningham, who recently left his role as chair of the Hepatitis Foundation, after RNZ revealed late last year that he had spent $128,000 on overseas travel on of lavish dinners at expensive Auckland restaurants.
+One of the board members is Chris Cunningham, who recently left his role as chair of the Hepatitis Foundation, after RNZ revealed late last year that he had spent $128,000 on overseas travel on top of lavish dinners at expensive Auckland restaurants.

 Seems not unfair to call him a professional trougher.
 He is also a professor at Massey University.